mmekut/fadinggiant/README.md

 To customize the VM configuration, open the vagrantfile and modify its content before running vagrant up command.

 Ansible roles variables are found in ansible/var/all.yml.
-If you want to install/configure any services not included with this package, kindly look for ansible roles that performs such function on Ansible Galaxy and edit requirements.yml and playbook.yml found in ansible folder.
+If you want to install/configure any services not included with this package, kindly look for ansible roles that configure such services on Ansible Galaxy and edit requirements.yml and playbook.yml found in ansible folder.
 Don't change anything you don't understand.
 Visit ansible docs when in doubt.

 Always use the relevant docs before starting this VM OR you can use the issue queue to ask questions for clarification.